aursalan/puch-home/README.md

 - **One-Sentence Commands:**
   "Turn off the bedroom light", "Switch on the fan"—just say it.
 - **Remote Device Control:**
-  Works over WhatsApp or Puch AI, even when away from home.
+  Works over WhatsApp, even when away from home.
 - **Security Camera Snapshots (ONVIF):**
   Get a real photo from your security camera, instantly.
 - **No Vendor Lock-In:**
   Future-proof: control multiple brands from one place.
 - **No App Overload:**
   Ditch the clutter.
 One tool, every device.
-- **Job Search & Image Processing Tools Included:**
-  Use built-in tools for job hunting and image editing (from the original MCP starter).

 ---